ropensci/tinkr/README.md

 file.edit("newmd.md")
 ```

-For R Markdown files, to ease editing of chunk options, `to_xml` munges the chunk info into different attributes.
+For R Markdown files, to ease editing of chunk label and options, `to_xml` munges the chunk info into different attributes.
 E.g. below you see that `code_blocks` can have a `language`, `name`, `echo` attributes.

 ``` r
 path <- system.file("extdata", "example2.Rmd", package = "tinkr")